Whisk Renovators - Transforming your property, adding value.

 Problem: Paint not drying or sticking to the surface.

 Surfaces not properly dried before coating can cause paint failure and loss of adhesion.
-Applying paint to areas of a house that are predominantly in the shade, such as basements and south sides, requires particular care.
+Applying paint to areas of a house that are predominantly in the shade, such as basements and south sides, require particular care.
 Due to the moist conditions, mould and fungal growth will be evident.
 These can cause harm to not only the painted surfaces but also to the timber itself.
 This can result in rotted joinery, weatherboards, or worse still, timber wall framing.

 • Trim trees back from the building.
 Trees and foliage bring lichen and pollen that can penetrate exterior coatings